r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 > Can I use that in Laravel / Symfony / Slim / Framework X too?

 * This is a framework independent concept.
 It's possible.
-* Depending on the framework, just add the server code to the controller action method and transform the XML response into a PSR-7 response.
+* Depending on the framework, add the server code to the controller action and transform the XML response into a (PSR-7) response.